 A lot of technology development has been exponential.
 In particular, computer development is based on doubling the number of transistors per area every two years.
 The speed of innovation related to Artificial Intelligence can be said to have outpaced Moore’s law (that the number of transistors per square inch on integrated circuits had doubled every two years.
 Gordon Moore predicted this trend would continue into the foreseeable future.

 This development has driven the performance of computers in a never-ending exponential growth).
 AI using computers is part of the same trend.
-Hence AI development is going faster than most of us realise.
+Hence, AI development is going faster than most of us realise.
 Human capability has increased over centuries and decades but much more linearly.
-It is worth remembering a quote from Bill Gates “we always overestimate the change that will occur in the next two years and underestimate the change that will occur in the next ten.
+It is worth remembering a quote from Bill Gates “We always overestimate the change that will occur in the next two years and underestimate the change that will occur in the next ten.
 Don’t let yourself be lulled into inaction.”

 History of Artificial Intelligence

-Even though the concept of robots and the foundation of neural networks are older than AI, the idea of Artificial Intelligence is ascribed to Alan Turing, who in 1950 published a now-famous paper on Computers and Intelligence, which suggested that it was possible to construct a machine which could think.
-In this article, he also described what has later become known as the famous Turing Test.
+Even though the concept of robots and the foundation of neural networks are older than AI, the idea of Artificial Intelligence is ascribed to Alan Turing, who 1950 published a now-famous paper on Computers and Intelligence, which suggested that it was possible to construct a machine that could think.
+In this article, he also described what later became known as the famous Turing Test.
 The Turing Test states that humans should communicate via a network with two other entities (one computer and one human being).
 If the person interrogates, the other two cannot determine which is the human and which computer should be considered intelligent.

 Breakthrough

-In 1956 John McCarthy suggested the term “Artificial Intelligence”.
+In 1956, John McCarthy suggested the term “Artificial Intelligence”.
 During the next few years, scientists from fields as diverse as mathematics, psychology, engineering, economics and political science discussed the concept of an artificial brain.
 The real breakthrough of AI happened from 1990 onward, and we are now in a formidable revolution of using machine learning and other concepts.
-While many applications may not be overly visible to the average person, the following years and decades will be disruptive.
+While many applications may not be visible to the average person, the following years and decades will be disruptive.

 Levels of Artificial Intelligence